fsharp/fsharp.org/guides/data-access/index.md

 * [SqlHydra](https://github.com/JordanMarr/SqlHydra) - SqlHydra is a suite of NuGet packages for working with databases in F#.
 It includes a set of dotnet tools for generating types for various database providers, and a querying library that works with SQL Server, SQLite, PostgreSql, MySql, Oracle and Firebird.

+* [SqlFun](https://github.com/jacentino/SqlFun) - SqlFun is a tool for writing data access code in F# functional way.
+It's fast, type safe and gives you all powers of SQL, no custom query language constraints you.
+It's also lightweight, you need to know a general idea and few functions (and, of course SQL).

 <br />